-Although the expression in (8) for the prediction error variance applies only to normal-mode uncorrelated stochastic forcing, it provides some useful insights.
-First, when the dynamics matrix $\bf A$ is normal and the stochastic forcing is uncorrelated in normal-mode space, the eigenvalues of the prediction error covariance are the elements of the diagonal matrix $\bf D \circ \bf E{\tau}$, and the inequality in (8) is an equality.
-Therefore (8) extends the result that nonnormality increases variance, proven by Ioannou (1995) for unitary stochastic forcing, to normal-mode uncorrelated stochastic forcing.
-Second, the expression in (8) illustrates how a linear change of state-variable affects prediction error variance.
-A linear change of state-variable does not change the eigenvalues of the dynamics or the forcing amplitudes $\bf D{\it kk}$ but being equivalent to a change of inner product can change the angles between eigenvectors and adjoint eigenvectors and consequently change the prediction error variance.
+Although the expression in eq.
+(8) for the prediction error variance applies only to normal-mode uncorrelated stochastic forcing, it provides some useful insights.
+First, when the dynamics matrix A is normal and the stochastic forcing is uncorrelated in normalmode space, the eigenvalues of the prediction error covariance are the elements of the diagonal matrix $\mathbf{D} \circ \mathbf{E}{\tau}$, and the inequality in eq.
+(8) is an equality.
+Therefore eq.
+(8) extends the result that non-normality increases variance, proven by Ioannou (1995) for unitary stochastic forcing, to normal-mode uncorrelated stochastic forcing.
+Second, the expression in eq.
+(8) illustrates how a linear change of state-variable affects prediction error variance.
+A linear change of statevariable does not change the eigenvalues of the dynamics or the forcing amplitudes \mathbf{D}{kk} but, being equivalent to a change of inner product, can change the angles between eigenvectors and adjoint eigenvectors and consequently change the prediction error variance.

-The example of normal-mode uncorrelated stochastic forcing highlights the need to normalize or re-scale the prediction error; prediction error variance can be increased by simply increasing the stochastic forcing amplitude.
-Scalar normalization have proved useful in other contexts, such as the identification of forcing structures that most efficiently excite error growth (Farrell and Ioannou, 1996; Kleeman and Moore, 1997; Tippett and Cohn, 2001).
-Here, for the special case of normal-mode uncorrelated stochastic forcing, evolution of the prediction error of each eigenmode is independent, and the univariate approach of measuring predictability by the ratio of prediction error and climatological variances can be applied to each eigenmode.
+The example of normal-mode uncorrelated stochastic forcing highlights the need to normalize or rescale the prediction error; prediction error variance can be increased by simply increasing the stochastic forcing amplitude.
+Scalar normalization has proved useful in other contexts, such as the identification of forcing structures that most efficiently excite error growth (Farrell and Ioannou, 1996; Kleeman and Moore, 1997; Tippett and Cohn, 2001).
+Here, for the special case of normal-mode uncorrelated stochastic forcing, the prediction error evolution of each eigenmode is independent, and the univariate approach of measuring predictability by the ratio of prediction error and climatological variances can be applied to each eigenmode separately.
 Normalizing the prediction error variance of each eigenmode by its climatological variance removes both the forcing-amplitude and nonnormal factors.
 The resulting predictability measure can also be used to compare the predictability of different eigenmodes.
 This approach to measuring predictability is extended to general stochastic forcing in the following section.